 The monastery of Serra do Pilar at Vila Nova de Gaia, directly above Porto, has a church in the 16th and 17th-century Mannerist style.
 It is from here that the Duke of Wellington watched his army take Porto during the Peninsula War.
 Near the round church is a lookout with magnificent views of the city where we shall stop to admire the panorama.

-In Porto we stay in the Hotel Infante de Sagres, a stately establishment built in 1951.
-(Overnight Porto, Hotel Infante de Sagres) B
+In Porto we stay in the Hotel Pestana Vintage, a historic hotel located on the banks of the Douro River in Porto's World Heritage listed Ribeira district.
+(Overnight Porto, Hotel Pestana Vintage Porto) B

-Day 17: Sunday 24 September, Porto
+Day 17: Sunday 23 September, Porto

 - Igreja de São Francisco (Church of Saint Francis)

 - Casa do Infante (purported birthplace of Henry the Navigator)

 - Palacio da Bolsa (Stock Exchange Palace)

 - Museu Nacional Soares dos Reis

 - Hospital of Santo Antonio Exterior

-- Lello Bookshop
+- Time at leisure